ojwb/survex/doc/genhowto.rst

    *instrument clino "CUCC 2"
    ;Calibration: Cairn-Rock 071 072 071,  -22 -22 -22
    ;       Rock-Cairn 252 251 252,  +21 +21 +21
-   ;Calibration at 161d entrance from cairn nr entrance to ;prominent rock edge lower down.
+   ;Calibration at 161d entrance from cairn near entrance to ;prominent rock edge lower down.
 This is different from ;calibration used for thighs survey of 5 July 1996